VHDPlus/vhdplus-website/docs/getstarted.md

 2. Download and install <a href="http://download.altera.com/akdlm/software/acdsinst/18.1std/625/ib_installers/QuartusLiteSetup-18.1.0.625-windows.exe" target="_blank">Quartus Prime Lite</a> or <a href="http://download.altera.com/akdlm/software/acdsinst/18.1std/625/ib_installers/QuartusLiteSetup-18.1.0.625-linux.run" target="_blank">Quartus Prime Lite for Linux</a>²
 3. Choose your version of VHDP IDE according to your operation system:

+**Important Notes:**

+**VHDP is currently in WIP state.
+Changes will occur until version 1.0.**
-**We have not obtained a Microsoft Certificate yet so the Windows installer might get blocked by SmartScreen**
+**At this point VHDP IDE does not obtain a Microsoft Certificate.
+According to that Windows Installer might get blocked by SmartScreen.**

-**This project is still WIP so it is possible that some breaking changes occur until 1.0**

 |Operating System| 32 Bit | 64 Bit |
 |--|--|--|